Fitness-Event-APP/Fitness/README.md

 #### [EventBrite](https://www.eventbrite.com/d/ma--boston/events/)
 ![eventbrite](img/eventbrite.png)

 Majorly focus on providing many kinds of events in a lot of places and creating events to the public.
+* <strong> Pros </strong>
+  * Collect a rich set of events.
+  * Users are able to buy events tickets on it.
+  * Using Google Map to show events location.

-* <strong> Limits </strong>
+* <strong> Cons </strong>
   * For fitness domain, it cannot provide exhaustive classcifications.
   * For creating an event, it cannot push to the specific group.

 #### [FitEvents](https://fitevents.com/):
 ![fitevents](img/fitevents.png)

 Majorly focus on providing professtional training classes and formal events to users.
+* <strong> Pros </strong>
+  * Users can submit their own event to the community to list, sell tickets and promote.
+  * Users can subscribe to the fitevents categories they are interested in.

-* <strong> Limits </strong>
+* <strong> Cons </strong>
   * Do not have mobile application.
   * Most they presents are global events, holding in a location which is far away from most people.
 For most people, they prefer choosing a event around their houses.